Accessibility Statement

 Links

-6.1 Is each link explicit?
+6.1 Is every link explicit?

-6.2 Does each link have a label?
+6.2 Does every link have a label?

 Multimedia

-4.7 Is each timed media clearly identifiable?
+4.7 Is each time‑based media clearly identifiable?

-4.13 Are media compatible with assistive technologies?
+4.13 Are all time‑based and non‑time‑based media compatible with assistive technologies?

 Navigation